kronosta/y1-language/DOCUMENTATION.md

   - Anything else : pushes it to the stack
 - After the stack-based language finishes, a value is popped from the top of the stack.
 If it is exactly "true", the command will be run, with its output being placed into the program where this prepreprocessor directive used to be.

+## Pre(pre)processor calls
+`¥P1(stuff)]` calls the Preprocessor (with 1 "pre").
+It's interpreted as a list of lines separated by `!`, each supporting full grave escapes.
+This is one of the situations where the line continuation feature of grave escapes comes in handy.
+The preprocessor will run on it and the lines will join together with \n in between them.

+`¥P2(stuff])` calls the Prepreprocessor (with 2 "pre"s).
+It's interpreted as one big grave-escaped string which gets prepreprocessed and stuck right back in.